 Did You Know?
 Optimists are often key players in conflict resolution due to their positive approach.
 Reference: How to Demonstrate Calm and Optimism in a Crisis

-14. It Enhances Problem-Solving Skills
+It Enhances Your Problem-Solving Skills

 Example: When faced with a technical glitch during a presentation, instead of panicking, try to troubleshoot or have a backup plan.